top of page

 São Paulo

-Even before it became a structural element in architecture, clay was already used to create utilitarian objects and artistic expressions, shaping the material culture of several civilizations.
+Even before becoming a structural element in architecture, clay was already used to create utilitarian objects and artistic expressions, shaping the material culture of diverse civilizations.
 Despite its long history, this material still holds unexplored possibilities.
 How can we rethink its use without losing its essence?
-In the experiment that Superlimão is presenting at SP–Arte 2025, clay gains a new perspective when molded by a 3D printer, combining digital and artisanal in a process that challenges the conventional logic of ceramics.
+In the experiment Superlimão presents at SP–Arte 2025, clay gains a new perspective when molded by a 3D printer, uniting the digital and the artisanal in a process that challenges the conventional logic of ceramics.

-This was the starting point for the research that Superlimão is presenting at SP–Arte 2025: a project that redefines the use of ceramics through 3D printing.
-The office, which has as one of its pillars the fusion between digital and analog, developed a process that manipulates the programming of the machine code to create organic surfaces and textures in clay.
+This was the starting point for the research Superlimão presents at SP–Arte 2025: a project that redefines the use of ceramics through 3D printing.
+The firm, which has as one of its pillars the fusion of digital and analog, has developed a process that manipulates machine code programming to create organic surfaces and textures in clay.

-Unlike what is expected from conventional 3D printing — which is mostly built vertically — this approach allows us to explore new volumes and structures.
-However, even though technology controls the initial parameters, the material prevails over the technology.
-Air humidity, drying time, the natural shrinkage of the clay, and the variation in firing temperature influence the final result.
+Unlike what's expected from conventional 3D printing—which, for the most part, is constructed vertically—this approach allows for the exploration of new volumes and structures.
+But, as much as technology controls the initial parameters, the material prevails over the technology.
+Air humidity, drying time, the clay's natural shrinkage, and firing temperature variations influence the final result.
 No two pieces are the same.

-“We work with a material that continues to transform even after printing.
-Even though the process has a technical side, it will always have a human, artisanal factor,” says Diogo Matsui, design coordinator at Superlimão.
+"We work with a material that, even after printing, continues to transform.
+Even though the process has a technical aspect, it always has a human, artisanal element," comments Diogo Matsui, design coordinator at Superlimão.

-The study also dialogues with the fabrics developed by Ecosimple, produced from recycled textile waste.
-These materials will be used at the Superlimão stand at SP–Arte and in an intervention right at the entrance to the pavilion, both designed by the firm.
-Just like the clay pieces, the fabrics follow a graphic logic that intertwines past and future through materiality.
-In both cases, the construction takes place in layers and weaves, where each thread or clay fillet finds its place in a unique way.
+The study also connects with the fabrics developed by Ecosimple, produced from recycled textile waste.
+These materials will be used at Superlimão's booth at SP-Arte and in an intervention at the entrance to the pavilion, both designed by the firm.
+Like the clay pieces, the fabrics follow a graphic logic that intertwines past and future through materiality.
+In both cases, the construction takes place in layers and weaves, where each thread or fillet of clay finds its unique place.

-The public will be able to follow not only the creative process through TCL monitors, but also the production and printing of the pieces, which are on display at the Superlimão stand.
+The public will be able to follow not only the creative process through TCL monitors, but also the live production and printing of the pieces, which will be on display at the Superlimão booth.

 Design: Superlimão